 The inventors succeeded in interesting a number of Waterbury men, who took stock in a company to make and market their cash register.
 This was the first Union Cash Register Company.

 They started out in a most modest manner.
 Lacking money for tools for extensive production, they made all machines by hand.
-By the time they had made and sold about 75 registers, they ran out of capital and credit.
+By the time they had made and sold about 75 registers, they had run out of capital and credit.
 To raise more money they moved to the city of Trenton, New Jersey.

 George Griswold entered the sales department, while Fuller kept on as superintendent of the plant.
 The basic difference between the Union Cash Register and the others on the market at that time was that the Union machine was deliberately designed for use in general lines of retail business, whereas the others were made for and sold to saloons.
 The Union was a success from the start.
 Even in Waterbury, while they were turning out their first handful of machines, they were becoming known.